charya-s/obsidian-sync/04 - Personal Studies/Languages/Mandarin/Basic Grammar (CN).md

 By definition, **子** is used as a diminutive to imply youth/little (not necessarily in size, but like a child).

 However, it is also used to convert many single-character words into two-character words.
+This is only used if the word to be modified is used by itself.
+If it’s part of a sentence, it’s not needed.

 Examples:
-- bēi / 杯 / cup → bēi zi / 杯子 / cup
+- bēi zi / 杯子 → cup
+- liǎng bēi / 两杯 → two cups